dev-khedr/to-do/README.md

 ## To-Do Application

-This is a simple To-Do application.
+This is a simple To-Do application based on Laravel 11.

 ## Installation